freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/jquery/delete-your-jquery-functions.md

 ---

 ## Description

 <section id='description'>

 These animations were cool at first, but now they're getting kind of distracting.

-Delete all three of these jQuery functions from your <code>document ready function</code>, but leave your <code>document ready function</code> itself intact.
+Delete all three of these jQuery functions from your `document ready function`, but leave your `document ready function` itself intact.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml